ncatlab/nlab-content/pages/7/7/3/2/2377/content.md

 How would you form something that substitutes for sets of relations, or subsets of subsets?
-What do you say in place of ``A is a subset of A$\cup$B?
+What do you say in place of "A is a subset of A$\cup$B?
 I think in SEAR, expressing ordinary mathematics becomes exceedingly tedious.

 Sentence after Theorem 4: I dont understand why this is a particular case of Theorem 4; if true, it should be a corollary.
 You didn't asssume that the empty set is a tabulation, so this remains to be proved.

-Sentence after Theorem 5: ``It follows'' is wishful thinking.
+Sentence after Theorem 5: "It follows" is wishful thinking.
 At best, you have two metacategories.
 For the standard definition of a category requires that the objects form a class or a collection, which means in the standard informal metalanguage used in the standard textbooks that there is an equality defined between objects.
 But as you explain before, this equality exists only on the metalevel.
 If you don't want that you need to define a SEAR version of a category that allows to firmalize you wish.

 Sentence after Axiom 3: Theorem 10 is not a generalization but an analogue since relations are not sets.

-Third sentence after Axiom 5: ``weak enough to keep the dead in their graves'' - another piece of wishful thinking, unless you give a proof of this highly nontrivial statement.
+Third sentence after Axiom 5: "weak enough to keep the dead in their graves" - another piece of wishful thinking, unless you give a proof of this highly nontrivial statement.

-SEAR and ZF, ``This process is described at pure set''.
+SEAR and ZF, "This process is described at pure set".
 This is a sham.
-There it says ``A pure set is a set of pure sets''.
+There it says "A pure set is a set of pure sets".
 But with set understood as a SEAR-set, pure sets cannot be compared for equality.
 But this is an intrinsic part of ZF.

-Last sentence before ``Making alternate...'': interpeted misses an r.
+Last sentence before "Making alternate...": interpeted misses an r.
 =--